protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

-After you have taken down the keys, type this command, replacing `<PUBLIC_KEY>` with the public key you generated to create a new account:
+Next, type this command, replacing `<PUBLIC_KEY>` with the public key you generated to create a new account:

 ```shell